Astral projection: Terminology

 The expression "astral projection" came to be used in two different ways.
-For the Hermetic Order of the Golden Dawn and some Theosophists, it retained the classical and medieval philosophers' meaning of journeying to other worlds, heavens, hells, the astrological spheres and other imaginal landscapes; but outside these circles the term was increasingly applied to non-physical travel around the physical world.
+For the Hermetic Order of the Golden Dawn and some Theosophists, it retained the classical and medieval philosophers' meaning of journeying to other worlds, heavens, hells, the astrological spheres and other landscapes in the body of light; but outside these circles the term was increasingly applied to non-physical travel around the physical world.

 Though this usage continues to be widespread, the term, "etheric travel", used by some later Theosophists, offers a useful distinction.
-Some experiments say they visit different times and/or places: "etheric", then, is used to represent the sense of being "out of the body" in the physical world, whereas "astral" may connote some alteration in time-perception.
+Some experimenters say they visit different times and/or places: etheric, then, is used to represent the sense of being out of the body in the physical world; whereas astral may connote some alteration in time-perception.
 Robert Monroe describes the former type of projection as "Locale I" or the "Here-Now", involving people and places that exist: Robert Bruce calls it the "Real Time Zone" (RTZ) and describes it as the non-physical dimension-level closest to the physical.
-This etheric body is usually, though not always, invisible but is often perceived by the experient as connected to the physical body during separation by a "silver cord".
-Some link "falling" dreams with projection.
+This etheric body is usually, though not always, invisible but is often perceived by the experient as connected to the physical body during separation by a silver cord.
+Some link falling dreams with projection.

-According to Max Heindel, the etheric "double" serves as a medium between the astral and physical realms.
-In his system the ether, also called prana, is the "vital force" that empowers the physical forms to change.
-From his descriptions it can be inferred that, to him, when one views the physical during an out-of-body experience, one is not technically "in" the astral realm at all.
+According to Max Heindel, the etheric double serves as a medium between the astral and physical realms.
+In his system the ether, also called prana, is the vital force that empowers the physical forms to change.
+From his descriptions it can be inferred that, to him, when one views the physical during an out-of-body experience, one is not technically in the astral realm at all.

 Other experiments may describe a domain that has no parallel to any known physical setting.
 Environments may be populated or unpopulated, artificial, natural or abstract, and the experience may be beatific, horrific or neutral.
 A common Theosophical belief is that one may access a compendium of mystical knowledge called the Akashic records.
 In many accounts the experiencer correlates the astral world with the world of dreams.
 Some even report seeing other dreamers enacting dream scenarios unaware of their wider environment.

 The astral environment may also be divided into levels or sub-planes by theorists, but there are many different views in various traditions concerning the overall structure of the astral planes: they may include heavens and hells and other after-death spheres, transcendent environments, or other less-easily characterized states.